Topics Map > IRB Reliance & Collaborative Research > Reliance Basics

 HS-IRBs Guidelines for Serving as IRB of Record

 In some cases, UW-Madison may agree to serve as IRB of record for an external site or individual engaged in human subjects research as part of a study reviewed by a UW-Madison IRB.
 Before submitting a request for the HS-IRBs to serve as IRB record, please review the guidelines below.
-Please also see How to Submit an IRB of Record Request for instructions on how to submit an IRB of record request in ARROW.
+If you have any questions about these guidelines, please contact the Reliance Team (email@example.com) for assistance.

 In what cases will the HS-IRBs consider serving as IRB of record for another site or individual who does not have an appointment at UW-Madison, UWHC, or Madison VA?